Creating a last will and testament in Florida

 • The list can be prepared before or even after execution of the original will, and the list may be amended from time to time.

-Differences Between a Florida Will and Living Trust
+Florida Will vs. Living Trust

 1. A will must be probated after the testator dies, while a trust is administered without formal court supervision.